thesteau/Email-Sender-by-Steven-Au/README.md

 *Full file paths are intended to be used for both inputs and Excel attachment referencing.*

-# External Modules to install
+# External Modules to Install
 * Pandas (To read both Excel and CSV)
 * xlrd
 * pyautogui